virajchandra51/Instacart/README.md

 Challenges Faced :

 1. Cloning the website was not such of a copy paste scenario as I had pictured.
-SHA-Hash security for the original restriced me to pseudo classes and scripts.
+SHA-Hash security for the original restricted me to pseudo classes and scripts.
 2. Encountered some issues while hosting with Firebase, usually preferred a different hosting procedure, went with Firebase for the first time.